Healing Sexual Trauma, Abuse, Repression, Oppression, Shame, Molestation and worse

 With or without a partner, sexual wounding can heal over time.
 Abuse is not a life sentence.
 It doesn’t need to own you.
 And with #metoo making it abundantly clear how prevalent sexual trauma is, you know you’re not alone.

-I hope that sexually traumatized men and women will make it abundantly clear that it is possible to heal.
+I hope that sexually traumatized men and women will make it abundantly clear that healing is possible.
 May we all reclaim our bodies and thoroughly enjoy our sexuality because #weCAN.

 Check Out These Videos ⇐ Healing My Sexuality